endfront/LayJS/doc/spec.markdown

   - skewX
   - skewY

-Using "gpu" (exclusively) for transitions is highly recommended for better performance via bypassing GPU uploads.
+Using "positional" alongwith "opacity" and "filters<num>..." for transitions is highly recommended for better performance via bypassing heavy GPU uploads.